petercorke/RVC3-python/RVC3/models/README.md

 ## `model-main.py`
-This approach is used for a "complex" model file that contains a "Main" block.
+This approach is used for a "complex" model file that contains a "MAIN" block.
 It comprises a `bdsim` model called `model.bd` as well a Python file `model-main.py`, referenced by the "Main" block, which sets up the Python objects required for the bdsim model, then imports that model and executes it.